Wabri/YAPI/README.md

     wget https://raw.githubusercontent.com/YetAnotherPackageInstaller/YAPI/install.sh -O - | sudo bash -

-This script clone the repository, delete all the useless file and create a softlink to yapi.sh to run yapi everywhere.
+This script clones the repository, delete all the useless files and create a softlink to yapi.sh to run yapi everywhere on the system.

 ****

 ## Usage

-Then run the yapi.py python script:
+To use YAPI, run the yapi.sh shell script:

     ./yapi.sh